 Cooked this?
 Rate this recipe!
 You can also leave a comment below.
 I love hearing from you!

 WANT TO EAT LIKE A GREEK?
-Subscribe to my newsletter and follow me on Facebook, Pinterest, and Instagram for all of the latest updates.
+Subscribe to my newsletter and follow me on Facebook, Pinterest, and Instagram for the latest updates.

-Greek spaghetti sauce
+Greek tomato sauce

 Equipment

-- Sauce pan
+- medium sauce pan

 Ingredients